IQIRVO ELATIVE trial

 Adapted from Kowdley et al. 2024.

-The cholestasis response of IQIRVO + UDCA was observed across subgroups irrespective of age, pruritus symptoms, ALP level and advanced disease stage*†3
+The biochemical response of IQIRVO + UDCA was observed across subgroups irrespective of age, pruritus symptoms, ALP level and advanced disease stage*†3

 Adapted from Kowdley et al. 2024.